open-metadata/OpenMetadata/docs/openmetadata-apis/schemas/entities/table.md

  - **name** `required`
    - Name of a table.
 Expected to be unique within a database.
    - $ref: [#/definitions/tableName](#tablename)
+ - **displayName**
+     - Display Name that identifies this table.
+It could be title or label from the source services.
+     - Type: `string`
  - **description**
    - Description of a table.
    - Type: `string`